 MISCELLANEOUS

-Pipeline agrees that it will not own or have any ownership interest of any gas processing or extraction facility on its natural gas pipeline system physically upstream of the Plant as such system exists on the date of execution of this Agreement.
+Pipeline agrees that neither it nor any of its Affiliates will own or have any ownership interest of any gas processing or extraction facility on its natural gas pipeline system physically upstream of the Plant as such system exists on the date of execution of this Agreement.

 There is no third party beneficiary to this Agreement, and the provisions of this Agreement shall not impart rights enforceable by any person, firm or organization not a party or not a successor or assignee of a party to this Agreement.